bulletmark/edir/README.md

 options:
+  -h, --help            show this help message and exit -i, --interactive     prompt with summary of changes and allow re-edit
+                        before proceeding
-  -h, --help            show this help message and exit -i, --interactive     prompt with summary of changes before doing them -I, --no-interactive  negate the -i/--interactive option -a, --all             include all (including hidden) files -A, --no-all          negate the -a/--all option
+  -I, --no-interactive  negate the -i/--interactive option -a, --all             include all (including hidden) files -A, --no-all          negate the -a/--all option